• Skip to primary navigation

 1. Dry your spiralized veggies

 Carrots, parsnips, and other root vegetables tend to be a bit crunchy.
 This makes them perfect for lunch because you can dress them in advance — no need for a separate salad dressing container.
-If you’re eating them right away, let them sit for a bit to soften.
+Let them sit for a bit to soften if you’re eating them right away.

 2. Store